 DRL can make it easier for others to see the front of your vehicle during the day.
+Fully functional DRL are required on all vehicles first sold in Canada.

-The DRL system comes on in daylight when the following conditions are met:
+The dedicated DRL will come on when all of the following conditions are met:

 - The ignition is on.

 - The exterior lamp control is in AUTO.

 - The light sensor determines it is daytime.

+- The parking brake is released or the vehicle is not in P (Park).

-When the DRL are on, the taillamps, sidemarker lamps, instrument panel lights, and other lamps will not be on.
-The instrument cluster will be lit.
+The taillamps, instrument panel lights, and other lamps will not be on.